Mainz Biomed Showcases Coloalert® At Two Prominent Gastroenterology Conferences In Poland

-(MENAFN- GlobeNewsWire - Nasdaq) BERKELEY, Calif. and MAINZ, Germany, Dec.
-12, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – DECEMBER 12, 2023 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today its active participation alongside Polish partner TestDNA at two significant gastroenterology conferences in Poland, strengthening their commitment to advancing colorectal cancer (CRC) detection and gastroenterological innovation.

 The first attended conference, the 17th Conference: Advances in Gastroenterology , ran from December 8th to 9th, 2023, in Poznań.
 This national event brought together over 200 attendees, comprising healthcare specialists, patient advocates, and policymakers.
 Mainz Biomed and TestDNA collaborated to showcase ColoAlert® the Company's flagship product, a highly effective and user-friendly at-home detection test for colorectal cancer (CRC) and provide valuable insights from the forefront of diagnostic innovation.